 A pool needs constant cleaning and maintenance, and tenants may also have to deal with operating costs and spend time and energy supervising renovations.

 Due to the excavation costs, an inground concrete pool may cost between $35,000 to $100,000 to install.
-In addition, maintenance costs may be around $1,000 to $2,000 per year.
+In addition, maintenance costs can cost thousands every year.

 A piece by Open Agent.com also found that how much a pool adds to home value also depends on the size of the block.
 A plunge pool may take up most of the block in Sydney and Melbourne.

-Either way, a pool is one of the renovations that don’t add value to your home.
+Either way, a pool is one of the renovations that likely won't add value to your home.
 The home value may be boosted slightly, but not by an amount that makes it worth the cost.
 In fact, families with children maybe quick to back off due to the safety hazards and maintenance hassle.

 2) Extensive landscaping